Jewish funerals in Australia: rites, mourning and what to expect

 The shomer (watcher)

 A shomer sits with the body at all times between death and burial.
 The shomer may be a family member, a friend, or a volunteer from the Chevra Kadisha.
-The role is both practical (ensuring the body is treated with respect) and spiritual (the soul is believed to remain near the body until burial).
+The role is both practical (making sure the body is treated with respect) and spiritual (the soul is believed to remain near the body until burial).

 The shomer traditionally recites Psalms during the watch.
 In Australian practice, the Chevra Kadisha can provide volunteer shomrim (plural) to cover the watch in shifts, particularly overnight.